UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

 That looks much better!

-Interestingly, it seem like the world population have been growing in two distinct phases: slowly before 1950, and more rapidly afterwards.
+Interestingly, it seems like the world population have been growing in two distinct phases: slowly before 1950, and more rapidly afterwards.

 We will talk more about that in a few slides.